 The U.S. Government then distributed these to military personnel, some federal law enforcement personnel including the Border Patrol and some civilian contractors.

-While the CAEV2 earplugs were used by all branches of the military, they were primarily used by the Army, Marines and National Guard.
-The U.S. Navy and Air Force used a different brand of earplugs due to the frequency their personnel were exposed to tremendously damaging sounds like jet engines.
+While all branches of the military used the CAEV2 earplugs, they were primarily used by the Army, Marines, and National Guard.
+The U.S. Navy and Air Force used a different brand of earplugs due to the frequency as their personnel were exposed to tremendously damaging sounds like jet engines.

 How Do I Know If I Used the CAEV2 Ear Plugs?

-While the U.S. Government purchased and used other earplugs during the period of 2003 through 2015, the CAEV2 earplug was the only dual-ended earplug used by the Government.
-So if you recall using a dual-ended earplug it must be the CAEV2.
+While the U.S. Government purchased and used other earplugs from 2003 through 2015, the CAEV2 earplug was the only dual-ended earplug used by the Government.
+So if you recall using a dual-ended earplug, it must be the CAEV2.

 How Do I Know If I Have a Claim?

 If you used a dual-ended earplug during the period from 2003 to 2015 and also suffered tinnitus or hearing loss, you may have a claim for compensation.

 The military performs a hearing check on all service members at the time of enlistment, when the service member leaves the military and at various points in between.
 Therefore, any hearing loss should be substantiated, at least in part, from service records.